Center for International Education Staff

 Nelly Wadsworth serves on the boards of numerous community organizations and hold memberships in many different community and professional organizations such as the Massachusetts Council for International Education, American Association of University Women, North Shore Area, Operation Bootstrap, Lynn, International Careers Consortium, League of Women Voters, NAFSA and Pax Populi.
 She has been recognized with the Commonwealth Citation for Outstanding Performance Award, the Advisor of the Year and the Volunteer of the Year awards.

 Wadsworth earned her master's degree in intercultural relations at Lesley University and has completed additional coursework in cross-cultural negotiation and conflict resolution.
 A native of the Philippines, she worked as a development project director for rural development programs funded by international organizations such as World Bank, USAID, ADB, HIID, and other organizations before immigrating to the United States.

 Sarah E. Dietrich has served as coordinator of Salem State's English as a Second Language program since 1999.
 She holds a bachelor's degree from the University of Pennsylvania, a master's degree in history from the University of Paris, a master's degree in teaching English as a second language, and an EdD in literacy, language and cultural studies from Boston University.
 Sarah has taught ESL and trained teachers in a variety of settings including France, Brazil, Mexico, and the United States.
 At Salem State she has taught undergraduate composition and French courses and is an associate professor in the graduate school's TESOL and reading programs.

-Yanxia Wang serves as the program coordinator at the Center for International Education.
+Yanxia Wang serves as the assistant director of administration, finance and technology at the Center for International Education.
 A native of Guang Feng in China's Jiang Xi province, Yanxia received her bachelor’s degree in business administration and master’s degree in higher education in student affairs from Salem State University.
 Yanxia is currently the coordinator for the CHEPD 1+2+1 program and the SEVIS manager.

 Kristjana Sharra Program Assistant